dbybanez/100-days-of-code/r1-log.md

 ### R1D58
 URL redirect isn't working again.
 The app looks pretty bad and I think I kinda messed everything up.
 I'm thinking of abandoning it and start all over again.
 I should've planned the architecture before jumping to coding. 😑

+### R1D59
+URL shortener V2.
+Decided to start all over again.
+But this time, with clean code. 🐱‍👤